apalala/grako/README.rst

 ----------

     * Stateful parsing (stateful rules) is back.
 It was not possible to implement in a semantic class because those do not participate in backtracking.

+    * The old grammar syntax is now supported with deprecation warnings.
+Use the `--pretty` option to upgrade a grammar.

 3.1.0
 -----